 What Causes Bladder Cancer?
 Common Risk Factors

-Chronic bladder inflammation from bladder infections or stones may play a part in the development of bladder cancer too.
+Chronic bladder inflammation from bladder infections or stones may play a part in the development of bladder cancer, too.

 Surprisingly, the top risk factor is smoking cigarettes.
 In addition, e-cigarettes or vapes may be linked with bladder cancer.
 If you use nicotine, consider quitting to lower your risk.
 Five years after quitting smoking or using tobacco products, your risk of bladder cancer may be cut in half!

-Common risk Factors for bladder cancer may include:
+Common risk factors for bladder cancer may include:

 - Tobacco or nicotine use (smoking, vaping, dipping, etc.)